 UAlbany Bus Fleet

 The UAlbany Bus Fleet services all of UAlbany's campuses, including the Uptown, Downtown, and East campuses.
 The fleet also services Freedom Apartments, MSC/UAB, Western Avenue, Madison Avenue, and the Patroon Creek Complex which includes the UAlbany Health Center.
-There is also a shopping shuttle which runs to Walmart and Price Chopper on Monday and Thursday evenings.
+A shopping shuttle runs to Walmart and Price Chopper on Monday and Thursday evenings.
 Click here for Bus Route Descriptions and Bus Schedules.
-Through grants provided by NYSERDA, we have upgraded the fleet to include five electric-hybrid buses.
+Through grants provided by NYSERDA, UAlbany has upgraded the fleet to include five electric-hybrid buses.

 Rose Dorsman, the former Director of Parking and Mass Transit

-and driver Mike Koch posing with our hybrid buses
+and driver Mike Koch pose with our hybrid buses

 iPool2 Carpool Service

-UAlbany has teamed up with iPool2, a ride-share and carpool matching service for anyone who lives in the Capital Region.
+Become a carpool convert!
+UAlbany has teamed up with iPool2, a ride-share and carpool matching service for anyoneliving in the Capital Region.
 There are no fees to use this service and there is a guaranteed ride home at all times.
-Visit www.ipool2.com to get more information and to sign up!
+This program provides afree taxi ride in case an emergency arises or if you unexpectedly work late.
+Visit www.ipool2.com for more information and to sign up!

 Hertz on Demand is the first car-sharing program in the Capital District!
 Use a car only when you need it.
 You can rent the Hertz cars by the hour or the day by reserving your time slot in advance.
 No need to pay for gas- the hourly fee includes a gas card.
 This is a great alternative to having a car on campus!
+Must be 18 or older and have a valid driver's license.
 Sign up at www.hertzondemand.com.

-Undergraduates showing off a Hertz on Demand Toyota Prius
+Undergraduates show off a Hertz on Demand Toyota Prius

 As part of our ongoing attempt to reduce the University's carbon emissions and promote social sustainability, we conducted a transportation study, Understanding Commuter Patterns & Behavior, to help us understand how faculty, staff, and students get to campus.
 More information is available here.